-As of the date of this prospectus, more than 75% of the fair market value of our assets will consist of timberlands owned in fee or held under long-term leases, and we expect that, at all times after the date of this prospectus, more than 75% of our assets owned directly and indirectly will consist of fee ownership and leasehold interests in timberland.
+As of the date of this prospectus, more than 75% of the fair market value of our assets consists of timberlands owned in fee or held under long-term leases, and we expect that, at all times after the date of this prospectus, more than 75% of our assets owned directly and indirectly will consist of fee ownership and leasehold interests in timberland.
 Accordingly, we believe that we will be able to meet the 75% test described above on a going forward basis.

-We will own through a wholly-owned subsidiary holding company all of the outstanding shares of our various corporate subsidiaries that are engaged in the business of purchasing and harvesting timber and manufacturing timber products.
-These subsidiaries will own and operate businesses that we, as a REIT, would not be permitted to own and operate directly.
-We will elect to treat our subsidiary holding company that will hold directly or indirectly all of the shares of these corporate subsidiaries as a TRS.
-In addition, we will hold our shares in certain of our foreign subsidiaries through our TRS holding company.
+We own, through ownership of all of the stock of a wholly-owned subsidiary holding company, all of the outstanding shares of our various corporate subsidiaries that are engaged in the business of purchasing and harvesting timber and manufacturing forest products.
+These subsidiaries own and operate businesses that we, as a REIT, are not permitted to own and operate directly.
+We have elected to treat our subsidiary holding company that owns directly or indirectly all of the shares of these corporate subsidiaries as a TRS.
+In addition, we own shares in certain of our foreign subsidiaries through ownership of our TRS holding company.

 The board of directors will determine the value of Rayonier's assets for the purpose of ascertaining compliance with the REIT asset tests.
 Such a determination is binding upon the IRS so long as our board of directors acts in good faith.
-It is not known whether our board of directors will rely upon third parties in making its determinations as to the value of our various assets.
+Although the board of directors may consult third parties, it is not known whether the board of directors will rely upon those third parties in making its determinations as to the value of our various assets.